elzbyfar/off-the-hook-client/README.md

 #### iPhone 7 or greater

 - Install the [Expo Client](https://itunes.apple.com/app/apple-store/id982107779) app on your iPhone.
-- Navigate to [this link](https://snack.expo.io/@elzbyfar/off-the-hook)on your iPhone's.
+- Navigate to [this link](https://snack.expo.io/@elzbyfar/off-the-hook) on your iPhone's.
 - Click “Open with Expo”

 #### Web Browser (Mac/Windows)